 Healthy and Active for Life Online - Free Program for Older Adults

-The Health Promotion Service is offering SWS residents the chance to take part in the Healthy and Active for Life Online (HALO) program to start on 25/01/2021.
+The Health Promotion Service is offering SWS residents the chance to take part in the Healthy and Active for Life Online (HALO) program.

 The HALO program is a free 10 week program, delivered online for adults aged 60 years or over living in NSW.
 It includes: